umpiring/R6S-External-V2/README.md

 - Ensure you have DirectX 2012 sdk installed
 - Ensure you have wdk installed if you plan on building a driver
 - This will not build right away, you will have to add a DRIVER!

+It is not recommended to use this source if you DO NOT know what you are doing.
+This source was meant originally to only to be used by me and was not intended for public release.

 ## Features